Isn't New Year celebrated with pomp and joy by nearly every race around the world?

-And I would like to leave here with a New Year poem by Ella Wheeler Wilcox.
+And I would like to leave here with a New Year poem by Ella Wheeler Wilcox:

-99% of do that.
+99% of people do that.

-And I would like to leave here with a New Year poem by Ella Wheeler Wilcox.
+And I would like to leave here with a New Year poem by Ella Wheeler Wilcox:

 "What can be said in New Year rhymes,